Yash-Raj-50/aldous-mythos_labs/README.md

 ---

 ## 🚧 Future Updates
-- Real-time dashboard (WebSockets)
+- Use of Bedrock for 'Update Analysis' Feature
-- More messaging platforms (Slack, Telegram)
+- First time login update password for new Clients
-- Enhanced admin panel
+- Enhanced admin panel to commission new agents for the application
 - More advanced AI integrations

 ---